ZacharyGodfrey/personal-site/src/pages/index.md

 # Blog

 I'm not much of a writer, and I don't write often.
-Still, I hope you find something of value in the topics below.
+Still, I hope you find something of value in the topics listed below.

 {{#posts}}